alessandragni/TimeDepFrail/README.md

 - The 'Stochastic Time-Dependent' Centre-Specific Frailty Model' is really slow and it may not reach convergence.

-## Authors and maintener of the codes
+## Authors and maintainers of the code
 Alessandra Ragni (alessandra.ragni@polimi.it),
 Giulia Romani (giulia.romani@mail.polimi.it),
 Chiara Masci (chiara.masci@polimi.it).